John Henry Ducachet Wingfield: Early life and education

-John Henry Ducachet Wingfield was born in Portsmouth, Virginia on September 24, 1833.
-He was educated at St. Timothy's College in Maryland and the College of William & Mary, winning a prize for best essay at the latter.
+John Henry Ducachet Wingfield was born in Portsmouth, Virginia on September 24, 1833, son of the Reverend John Henry Wingfield and Elizabeth Swepson.
+He was educated at St Timothy's College in Maryland from where he graduated in 1850 and taught there for two years.
+He then attended the College of William & Mary, winning a prize for best essay at the latter and graduating in 1853.
+After this he returned to teaching at St Timothy's for a year.
+He also earned a Doctor of Divinity from the College of William & Mary in 1869 and a Doctor of Law in 1874.
+He also studied at the Virginia Theological Seminary, graduating in 1858.